UFC Live: Kongo vs Barry: Predictions & Analysis

 A few statistical edges stand out.
 Story throws significantly more leather — a 2.2 sig. strike per minute gap.
 Brenneman is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Story has tighter striking defense, making opponents miss more often.

-**The Pick: Rick Story over Charlie Brenneman.** We're leaning Story here at 74%, a solid but not overwhelming edge.
+The Pick: Rick Story over Charlie Brenneman.
+The model is firm on this one: Story at 76%.

 Matt Brown vs John Howard